NTIA/5G_Aerial_RF_Radiation_Data/README.md

 ## Dataset Format

 Data is contained in zipped files.
 Each zipped file represents a measurement campaign.
-Data includes measurement (.mat, .csv, xlsx) files, plot (.jpg, .fig) files, and a readme (.txt) file.
+Data includes measurement (.mat, .csv, .xlsx) files, plot (.jpg, .fig) files, and a readme (.txt) file.

 ## NTIA Report

-For a more in-depth exploration of how and why this data was produced, see the associated NTIA Report TR-22-562 "Measurements of 5G New Radio Spectral and Spatial Power Emissions for Radar Altimeter Interference Analysis".
+For a more in-depth exploration of how and why this data was produced, see the [associated NTIA Report.](https://its.ntia.gov/publications/3289.aspx)

+_Sanders, F. H., K. R. Calahan, G. A. Sanders, and S. M. Tran, “Measurements of 5G New Radio Spectral and Spatial Power Emissions for Radar Altimeter Interference Analysis,” NTIA Technical Report TR-22-562, U.S. Dept. of Commerce, October 2022._

 ## Sponsor